All Episodes

 You had to do it during a commercial break, absolutely.

-Anyway, talent on loan from God, Rush Limbaugh, behind the Golden EIB microphone here in the Limbaugh Institute for Advanced Conservative Studies.
+Anyway, talent on loan from God, Rush Limbaugh behind the golden EIB microphone here in the Limbaugh Institute for Advanced Conservative Studies.

-Gee, I gotta get up.
+Gee, I got to get up.

-I got I have the barber coming over this afternoon.
+I have the barber coming over this afternoon.

-Yeah, I gotta stand there.
+Yeah, I got to stand there.

-I've got to pick each one and then throw them on the floor, and then she comes in and does the packing.
+I've got to pick each one and then throw them on the floor.

 I still have to go up there and do that.

-Um what else do I have to do?
+And what else do I have to do?

-You know, she's ten years old now, she misses me.
+You know, she's 10 years old now.

-Uh when I'm gone for an extended length of time.
+She misses me when I'm gone for an extended length of time.

-Uh, thank God she can't call me.
+Thank God she can't call me.

-I'm gonna get on an airplane tomorrow.
+I'm going to get on an airplane tomorrow.

-Uh no, don't cancel a newspaper.
+No, don't cancel a newspaper.

-No, none of none of that sort of stuff.
+No, none of that sort of stuff.

-Oh, I'm taking uh I I'm taking a bunch of wine.
+Oh, I'm taking a bunch of wine.

 So I had to go through my wine cellar list and pick out which bottle.